 Mark’s experience on both sides of the business-politics equation inform his unique yet pragmatic approach that delivered results time and again in the Senate.
 It is that unique knowledge that makes him a sought-after advisor for clients working in a variety of industries affected by policies and regulations.

 As a senator, Mark served in the leadership of the majority party as Chairman of the Steering and Outreach Committees and the Oceans Subcommittee as well as the Emergency Management and Disaster Committee.
 He also served on Appropriations, Commerce, Budget, Veterans, Homeland Security and Governmental Affairs, Armed Services and Indian Affairs Committees.
 During his time in the Senate, Mark broke down bureaucratic barriers to critical energy development projects, was an advocate for veterans on health care access - particularly in rural communities, and also worked extensively on other energy, education and housing issues.
 Prior to his time as mayor, Mark served on the Anchorage Assembly for ten years and worked as a businessman before entering politics.

-Mark advises the firm’s Government Relations Department as an independent contractor.
+Mark advises the firm’s Government Relations Department as an affiliated advisor.